Making innovative efforts for comprehensive approaches of earth observation

 The Indian Space Research Organisation (ISRO) is the primary space agency of India.
 ISRO is one of the largest government space agencies in the world.
 Its primary objective is to advance space technology and use its applications for national benefit.
 The Satellite with ARGOS and ALTIKA (SARAL) is a joint Indo-French satellite mission for oceanographic studies.
 SARAL will perform altimetric measurements designed to study ocean circulation and sea surface elevation.

 CLS has been providing satellite-based solutions for location and environmental data collection for nearly 30 years.
-It processes data from nearly 80 instruments on 40 satellites each day.
-Initially founded by CNES (the French Space Agency) and IFREMER (the French Research Institute for Exploitation of the Sea) to operate and market the ARGOS system, CLS has since added several other services to its offer.
+Initially founded by CNES (the French Space Agency) and IFREMER (the French Research Institute for Exploitation of the Sea) to operate and market the ARGOS system, CLS today provides satellite-based solutions to 5 sectors of activity, including environmental monitoring, maritime surveillance, energy & mining, sustainable fisheries and fleet management.